 HPM is a specialized law firm that offers a wide range of legal services in the specialty areas of Wills, Trusts, Estates, Probate and Guardianship for planning, administration, and litigation.
 The experience and skills of our attorneys and staff, coupled with our knowledge of applicable law, enable us to provide exceptional representation to our clients.

-We proudly serve clients throughout the country and around the world from our Boca Raton, Florida office.
+We proudly serve clients from our Boca Raton, Palm Beach County, Florida office.
 We strive to provide superior and focused counsel in a timely manner and at a competitive price.

 Read More…